harshder003/DataAnalysisProjectSommerSem2026/README.md

 A data analysis project focused on processing and analyzing cycling data.

+**Note**: This project is part of the application for the Master in Data Science program at TU Dortmund (Technische Universität Dortmund).

+## Report

+A detailed report documenting the analysis and findings is available in the repository:
+- `Data_Analysis_Project_TU_Dortmund.pdf` - Complete project report with methodology, results, and conclusions

 ## Project Overview

 This project involves preprocessing and analyzing cycling data, starting with converting raw text data into a structured CSV format for further analysis.